masteringmodernpayments/book/subscriptions.md

 ## Basic Subscription Integration

 We're going to subscriptions to our sales site.
-Subscribers get access to every available product for a monthly price.
+Subscribers get access to every available product for one monthly price.
+This is a somewhat contrived example but it will demonstrate a full subscription integration.

 We're going to need to make some changes to the site: